2acrestudios/autogen-teachable-agent/README.md

-# autogen-teachable-agent
-This Python script is a basic implementation of AutoGen Teachable Agent using Ollama.
-I've had good results using the new Llama 3 models to power it.
-The example is using the Dolphin 2.9 model by Eric Hartford based on Llama 3.
-You will need AutoGen and Ollama installed.

 # Custom Conversable Agent

 This repository hosts two versions of a custom conversable agent named "Lou the Corgi".
 These agents are built using the AutoGen framework, enriched with unique identity prompts, and integrate a teachability module to adapt and learn from interactions.
 The advanced version extends functionality with self-reflection capabilities and direct API integration.